cuijiyao01/docker-k8s-training/kubernetes/k8s-bulletinboard/exercise_01_ads_db.md

               key: <name-of-data-specified-in-secret>
 ```

 - For the creation of the PVC we are using the volumeClaimTemplates mechanism.
-Here just make shure you are using proper labels for component and module.
+Here just make sure you are using proper labels for component and module.

 ```
   volumeClaimTemplates: